"Be realistic, demand the impossible."

 Those of us who are members of the wealthiest, most technologically advanced (and often most exploitative) societies on earth can no longer afford to sit idly by, waiting for the catastrophes to run their course.
 Once we identify that which is founded on exploitation and avarice, we can begin to extract ourselves from these toxic systems and develop new approaches based on cooperation, empathy, and altruism.
 By engaging creatively and constructively in even the most seemingly mundane aspects of existence, each of us realizes the potential to become an active participant in the reimagining of every facet of civilization, in clarifying what it means to be human.

-Like many philosophers before him, artist and self-described “social sculptor” Joseph Beuys posed the question “Before considering the question WHAT CAN WE DO we have to look into the question HOW MUST WE THINK?”
+In his 1978 "Appeal for an Alternative" artist and self-described “social sculptor” Joseph Beuys posed the question “Before considering the question WHAT CAN WE DO we have to look into the question HOW MUST WE THINK?”
 By identifying the kind of thinking (individual and collective) that is shaping our situation (for better or for worse), we can begin to fundamentally and constructively recast it.
 Inner alterations in perception can lead to outward shifts in the structure of our relationships, society, and surroundings.
 But just as thinking differently leads to different actions, different actions can lead to different ways of thinking.

 Convention-challenging artists, writers, musicians, permaculturists, philosophers, architects, and other creative practitioners are currently approaching the ills of our time from all sides.
 By cultivating an array of alternative visions and actions, we are subtly undermining and replacing cultural paradigms that define “success” based on quantity of material goods rather than quality of life.
 We are supplanting that which emphasizes division (between human and human, human and nature, mind and body, time and space) over interrelationship.